How to Transition to a Plant-Based Diet

 1a.
 Continue Your Education

 During this month, it’s a great time to continue to educate yourself on the merits of a plant-based diet.
-I would highly recommend listening to the following podcasts episodes to help you on this journey.
+I would highly recommend listening to the following podcast episodes to help you on this journey.

 Best Plant-Based Nutrition Episodes